-Photographs must be submitted apart with a modifiable format (jpg, ppt o tiff) and a resolution of 300 pixels per inch.
+Photographs must be submitted in a modifiable format (jpg, ppt or tiff) and with a resolution of 300 pixels per inch in a separate archive rather than embedded in the text.
 It is necessary that the minimum size was 10 cm wide.
 Figures must not repeat data already included in the text.
-Object photographs and micro-photographs should include a ruler allowing measure calibration.
+Object photographs and microphotographs should include a ruler allowing measure calibration.
 Symbols and arrows included to guide interpretation must contrast with the background.
 Patient name and other patient-identifying data should not be included.
 Black and white microphotographs are better than color microphotographs for reproduction.
 Color illustrations will be included only when they represent an outstanding contribution to paper comprehension.
 As a general rule, the total number of tables and figures should be not higher than six.